Rainbow Lakes, New Jersey: Geography

-Rainbow Lakes is in eastern Morris County and is bordered to the east by Parsippany proper, to the north by the borough of Mountain Lakes, and to the west by Denville Township.
+Rainbow Lakes is in eastern Morris County and is bordered to the east by the Parsippany CDP, to the north by the borough of Mountain Lakes, and to the west by Denville Township.
 The northern edge of the CDP is formed by U.S. Route 46 and the NJ Transit Montclair-Boonton Line, and Interstate 80 forms the southern edge.
 It is 21 mi northwest of Newark and 30 mi west of the George Washington Bridge over the Hudson River.

 According to the U.S. Census Bureau, the Rainbow Lakes CDP has a total area of 1.20 sqmi, of which 1.10 sqmi are land and 0.10 sqmi, or 8.51%, are water.
 The lakes for which the community is named include Rainbow Lake, Upper Rainbow Lake, Mirror Lake, Twilight Lake, Cabin Lake, and Fern Lake.

 Demographics

 Rainbow Lakes was first listed as a census designated place in the 2020 U.S. census.

+Rainbow Lakes CDP, New Jersey – Racial and ethnic composition Note: the US Census treats Hispanic/Latino as an ethnic category.
+This table excludes Latinos from the racial categories and assigns them to a separate category.
+Hispanics/Latinos may be of any race.